viktorpenelski/evtconf/README.md

 * ~~Call google spreadsheet~~
   * ~~parse result into usable information~~

-* Dynamically create list from all information taken from above
+* ~~Dynamically create list from all information taken from above~~
   * ~~MVP: listview of text only~~
-  * Cached picture + text, linkable to detailed info / outside link?
+  * ~~Cached picture + text, linkable to detailed info / outside link?~~

+* Extract hard-coded variables into properties

+* Event banner on top

+* Release to PlayStore
+* Figure out QR code installation of the app

+### Ideas / open questions:

 * Highlight current event (time based)
   * optional - show info about bracket on home screen?

-* Event banner on top

-* OPEN Question: when should we update? (per x minute? after device sleep? )
+* Q: when should we update? (per x minute? after device sleep? )

 * Figure out branding - dynamic? custom per release?
-* Release to PlayStore
-* Figure out QR code installation of the app

 * Feature wishlist
-  * Figure out what information to expand upon click of Events
   * Additional screens
     * chat (twitch chat?)
     * About the team?